ican0220/resource/bids/full stack.md

-Hello, I can work on your project with my hourly rate $15 as a full stack developer.
+Hello, I am Vladyslav.
+If you are seeking passionate web developer that has high quality and good communication, I think I am very fit at this position.
+I can help you for developing websites for long time with my rate $10 to $15.
 I have enough experiences and skills in website developments, especially in .net framework, flask and react/next.
 I can deliver the result with high quality within deadlines.
 I am ready to start the work right now.

+My github name: https://github.com/naturedevs.
+You can check my skills from this.

 I can create responsive and visual appealing front-end and I optimize the Search Engin order.
 I ensure website performance using recent trends of web development.
 I follow user experiences, so my worked sites has short loading time, and visually appealing interface, and usage convenience interface.
 I write maintainable, updatable, and reusable code, and create well-structured, and performance optimized back-end logic.
 I design the best effective databases, tables, and indexes.